RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item
 <!-- the SUBTYPE headings must use heading 3 (###) -->
-### Film / movie or television program
+### Film, movie or television program

 <!-- first accordion item -->
 ###### start-subtype-content

+For film (documentaries, instructional or educational videos), movies or television programs.

-Cite the title of the film/movie or television program in italics, followed by the date of the production in parentheses.
+Cite the title of the film, movie or television program in italics, followed by the date of production in parentheses.

 The title can be abbreviated after the first mention as long as the meaning remains clear.
-You can also leave out the date when subsequently referring to the film/movie or television program.
+You can also leave out the date when subsequently referring to the film, movie or television program.

 #### In-text reference: Direct quotes